Lame-One/hello-world/README.md

 # hello-world
-Just a quick dummy repo
+Just a quick dummy repo.
-.
 Meow meow meow these are some edits!